SensorsINI/dextra-roshambo-python/README.md

 **Make a conda environment**, activate it, then in it install the libraries.

-Install them to a new conda env with pip install -f requirements.txt from the conda prompt.
+Install them to a new conda env from the conda prompt with

 ```
-pip install opencv-python tensorflow keras pyserial pyaer engineering_notation matplotlib
+pip install -f requirements.txt
 ```
 ### pyaer
 pyaer needs https://github.com/inivation/libcaer.
 Clone it, then follow instructions in its README to install libcaer.